-This document, the Regional Water Resources Plan South East (RWRP-SE), is the fourth and final of four (4) Regional Plans.
-Together, the four Regional Plans and our Framework Plan form Ireland's first National Water Resources Plan (NWRP).
-The NWRP allows us to review all our water supplies in a consistent way and to develop a clear approach to move towards safe, secure, reliable, and sustainable public water supplies through prioritised investment in water services over the short, medium and long-term.
+Together the four (4) Regional Plans, along with our Framework Plan, form Ireland's first National Water Resources Plan (NWRP).
+The NWRP allows us to review all our water supplies in a consistent way and to develop a clear approach to resolve any issues and to prioritise investment in water services over the short, medium and long-term.